Proton radioactivity in deformed nuclei with microscopic optical potential: A novel angular-dependent emission mechanism in the nanosecond-lived $^{149}$Lu

 We find that the potential barrier $V(r,\theta)$ for the proton can be well approximated by a harmonic oscillator potential with frequency $\omega(\theta)$ in the vicinity of the minimum.
 This motivates our estimation of the assault frequency $\nu_0$ of emitted proton, a quantity poorly constrained in proton emission studies, as $\nu_0(\theta) = \omega(\theta)/(2\pi)$.
 As illustrated in the inset of Fig.~\ref{Fig3}, $\omega(\theta)$ is extracted within this new harmonic-oscillator-inspired scheme using

 where the reference point $r_\text{mid}=(r_\text{low}+r_\text{up})/2$ is adopted.

 While the potential barrier for proton emission is rotationally invariant for spherical nuclei, deformed nuclei require explicit treatment of its angular dependence.
 As $\theta$ decreases from $90^\circ$, the barrier progressively shallows.
 Crucially, for $\theta\leq 21^\circ$, the barrier minimum exceeds $Q_p$, causing the turning points $r_1$ and $r_2$ to vanish, as demonstrated by the black short-dotted line at $\theta = 15^\circ$ in Fig.~\ref{Fig3}.
 Consequently, this complete suppression of the classically allowed region at these angles directly results in $P_\theta = 0$ .
 Figure~\ref{Fig4} quantifies the dramatic shrinkage of classically allowed regions (gray areas) bounded by $r_1(\theta)$ and $r_2(\theta)$, contrasting sharply with the rotationally invariant case of a spherical nucleus.
 Previous covariant EDF studies of $^{149}$Lu \cite{2023-XiaoY-PLB, 2024-LuQ-PLB} considered only the linear term $U_\text{S}+U_0$ in Eq.~\eqref{eqUopt}, omitting the quadratic contribution.
 This approximation deepens the potential barrier by approximately 20 MeV, allowing solutions for $r_1, r_2$ at all angles and thereby obscuring the predicted angular-dependent emission phenomenon.
 The superiority of $U_\text{SEP}$ over $U_\text{S}+U_0$ in relativistic proton emission calculations is demonstrated through Dirac-equation solutions for square-barrier tunneling and benchmark against Schr\"odinger-equation solutions.
+Therefore, in this work, we not only incorporate a microscopic optical potential into the description of proton radioactivity, but also go beyond previous approaches by addressing an aspect that has not been sufficiently explored, thereby uncovering a new physical mechanism in proton emission.
 Experimentally elucidating this novel angular-dependent emission mechanism, for instance through the angular anisotropy of protons emitted from polarized mother nuclei, would provide critical insights into its underlying physics.